hlotyaks/ai-lander/COPILOT_INSTRUCTIONS.md

 If you need to run the tests to see the results in the terminal use this command: `Write-Host "Starting test..."; dotnet test Tests --no-build --no-restore 2>&1; Write-Host "Test completed"`

+If an AI assistant needs to create temporary files that should not be included in the project it can use the `scratch` folder located in the repository root.

 ## Common Tasks & Prompts

 - **Add a new control**: "Insert a button to toggle debug overlay in `Form1.Designer.cs` using Copilot suggestions."